Craig Biggio: World Series appearance (2005)

 In February 2005, Biggio and Bagwell were inducted into the Texas Sports Hall of Fame.
 After Kent left for the Dodgers, Biggio resumed playing at second base and set a new career-high with 26 home runs.
 He also reached 1,000 RBI, becoming the second Astro to do so, following Bagwell.
 On September 5 of that season, he helped the Astros against the Philadelphia Phillies in a critical game late in the season; the Astros were narrowly ahead of the Phillies (and other teams) for the lone Wild Card spot.
 The Phillies had taken the lead late 6-5 and had Billy Wagner in relief.
 However, with two out in the ninth inning and two men on base, Biggio hit a home run that gave the Astros the lead that they did not give up in an 8–5 victory (the Astros went on to win the Wild Card by one game).

 As they had done the previous year, the Astros beat the Braves to advance to the NLCS.
 They avenged their previous loss to the St. Louis Cardinals in six games to win their first league pennant.
 In the clinching sixth game, Biggio did his part with a third inning single that drove in a run in the 5-1 victory.
 After having played 4,714 games and their entire major league careers together in Houston, Biggio and Bagwell appeared in their first and only World Series that year against the Chicago White Sox.
-The White Sox swept the Astros to secure the championship with the lowest run-scoring differential in World Series history.
+The White Sox swept the Astros to secure the championship with the lowest run-scoring differential in a World Series sweep.
 Both Biggio and Bagwell received Baseball Americas Lifetime Achievement Award after the 2005 season.
 On May 23, 2006, Biggio became the 23rd player in MLB history to reach 10,000 at-bats.